nystudio107/craft-vite/docs/docs/index.md

 ```

 Preloading [helps with performance](https://developers.google.com/web/updates/2017/12/modulepreload) by telling the
-browser about what it needs to fetch so that it's not stuck with nothing to do during those long roundtrips.
+browser about what it needs to fetch so that it’s not stuck with nothing to do during those long roundtrips.

 ##### Sub-Resource Integrity